nicolaspearson/salespal/README.md

 ### Running the project ###

+2. Navigate into the frontend folder `cd frontend`
 1. Run `npm install / yarn install`
 2. Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build, alternatively use `npm run build:prod`
 3. Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.